×

 People living in Glasgow were asked what three things they wish they had brought and three they wish they had left behind.
 They wrote:

 "When moving to Glasgow, it is important to pack warm clothing, as the climate is generally cool and wet.
 Rain gear such as a waterproof coat and umbrella are also essential.
 Comfortable shoes are also recommended, as Glasgow is a very walkable city.
 Additionally, it is important to bring any necessary medications, as well as any important documents such as a passport or visa.
-Finally, it is a good idea to bring a few items to make your new home feel more comfortable, such as pictures, books, and other personal items," said one expat in Glasgow.
+Finally, it is a good idea to bring a few items to make your new home feel more comfortable, such as pictures, books, and other personal items," wrote one member in Glasgow.

 Where should I setup a bank account in Glasgow?